feathersjs/feathers/docs/guides/basics/schemas.md

 <LanguageBlock global-id="ts">

-Update the `src/schemas/users.resolver.ts` file as follows:
+Update the `src/services/users/users.resolver.ts` file as follows:

-<<< @/examples/ts/chat-users-resolver.ts {1,19-24}
+<<< @/examples/ts/chat-users-resolver.ts {1,24-32}

 </LanguageBlock>
 <LanguageBlock global-id="js">

+Update the `src/services/users/users.resolver.js` file as follows:

+<<< @/examples/js/chat-users-resolver.js {1,17-22}

 </LanguageBlock>

 ## Handling messages

 Next we can look at the messages service schema.
-We want to include the date when the message was sent and the id of the user who sent it:
+We want to include the date when the message was sent and the id of the user who sent it.

 <LanguageBlock global-id="ts">

-Update the `src/schemas/messages.schema.ts` file with the `userId` and `createdAt` properties:
+Update the `src/services/messages/messages.schema.ts` file with the `userId` and `createdAt` properties:

 <<< @/examples/ts/chat-messages-schema.ts {3,15-20,53-55}

 </LanguageBlock>
 <LanguageBlock global-id="js">

+Update the `src/services/messages/messages.schema.js` file with the `userId` and `createdAt` properties:

+<<< @/examples/js/chat-messages-schema.js {2,14-19}

 </LanguageBlock>